Viktorre/case_study_train_system/README.md

 ```

 - `main.py`: Contains the main implementation code for discovering shortest paths in a given graph.
-- `utils.py`: Contains the supporting classes and functions needed for the main implentation and testing.
+- `utils.py`: Contains the supporting classes and functions needed for the main implementation and testing.
-- `requirements.txt`: Specifies the dependencies required for running the project.
 - `tests`: A directory containing test files to verify the correctness of the implementation.

 ## Usage

 To use the project, follow these steps:

-1. Make sure you have the necessary dependencies installed.
-You can install them using the command `pip install -r requirements.txt`.
-2. Run `main.py`.
+1. Run `main.py`.
-3. Run the respective tests in the `tests/` directory.
+2. Run the respective tests in the `tests/` directory.

 Here's an usage example: